 “The overland march of the 3d Battalion from Totore to Gobe lasted four days and took it through mosquito-infested swamp.
 The men arrived at their destination exhausted.
 Many of them had picked up malaria in the swamp, and the health of the battalion began deteriorating almost at once.
 In the opinion of those who knew it best, the 3rd Battalion continued to show the ill effects of its march through the swamps along the Musa throughout the rest of the campaign.”
 (Victory in Papua, qtd. in Blakeley 43)

 Around this time the 32D Division acquired its own navy, so to speak.
-The Division Quartermaster, LTC Laurence A. McKenny, was given control of eight small boats, luggers or trawlers, about 20 tons displacement each, for supply and evacuation between Wanigela and Pongani.
-Larger fishing boats, 100 to 120 tons displacement, were to bring supplies from Milne Bay along the coast to Wanigela but they could not proceed past there due to shallow reefs.
+The Division Quartermaster, Lt.
+Col. Laurence A. McKenny, was given control of eight small boats (luggers or trawlers of about 20 tons displacement each) for supply and evacuation between Wanigela and Pongani.
+Larger fishing boats, 100 to 120 tons displacement, were to bring supplies from Milne Bay along the coast to Wanigela, but they could not proceed past there due to shallow reefs.
 Transferring the supplies to the smaller luggers meant they could be shipped much closer to the battle area.
-The larger boats were controlled by the Combined Operational Service Command (COSC); this was a joint U.S. & Australian unit which had recently been established to coordinate supplies for both armies on New Guinea. [updated 19 May ‘12]
+The boats belonged to the U.S. Army Small Ships Section, commanded by Maj.
+George P. Bradford, which was part of the Combined Operational Service Command (COSC).
+The COSC was a joint U.S. and Australian unit which had recently been established to coordinate supplies for both armies on New Guinea. [updated 19 May ’12, TPB]

-These small boats proved very useful, but did not make life as easy as it would seem.
+Those small boats placed at Lt.
+Col. McKenny’s disposal would soon prove to be indispensable, but would not make life quite as easy as it would seem.
 Movement during daylight made them vulnerable to enemy air attack.
 There were no wharves, which meant the supplies had to be transferred, by hand, to even smaller boats off-shore, then ferried to the beaches, where they were unloaded again by hand.
 This fleet was handling most supplies, but some also had to be delivered by air, which was handicapped by inadequate landing fields and drop zones, bad weather, and enemy interference.

 Australian War Memorial photo